Norway

 Net zero target

-Norway has committed to a 90-95% GHG emissions reduction below 1990 levels by 2050 and included this target in their long-term strategy submitted to the UNFCCC in 2021 and restated in Norway’s 2022 updated NDC.
-While the target generally covers the key elements, it should be noted that Norway has not yet committed to an actual net zero target.
-Despite not being a net zero target, if we were to rate its 2050 target using the same rating methodology, it would be rated as ‘Average’.
+Norway has committed to a 90–95% GHG emissions reduction below 1990 levels by 2050 and included this target in their long-term strategy submitted to the UNFCCC (Government of Norway, 2020b).
+While the target generally covers the key elements of a net zero target, it should be noted that Norway has not committed to an official net zero target.

 The full target analysis is available here.